European Union Institutions, Politics, and Policies

 - Characterize to what extent the EU corresponds to a fully-fledged political system

-- Explain the institutional structure of the EU
+- Summarize the institutional evolution of the EU over time

 - Map out the policy competences of the EU

-- Demonstrate familiarity with the main theories and pre-theories of European integration
+- Demonstrate familiarity with the main theories of European integration

 - Relate the knowledge acquired throughout the course to current events and developments within the EU